drone/docs/content/runner/vm/drivers/azure/_index.md

 Find your tenant_id by going to the Azure portal [here](https://portal.azure.com/#view/Microsoft_AAD_IAM/TenantPropertiesBlade).

 Find your subsription_id by going to the Azure portal and selecting your subscription [here](https://portal.azure.com/#view/Microsoft_Azure_Billing/SubscriptionsBlade).
 You will then need to add permissions to your application under IAM.
 You will need to add the Owner role to your application.
+To do this, click on your subscription, then click the  IAM link on the left hand side, then add a new role.
+Select your application (not user), Assign the owner role, save.

 # Pool Spec